 It’s an intense way to travel because you can end up living on top of each other.
 Therefore, if you’re someone who likes your space, motorhome ownership may not be for you but, if your heart is set on it and the budget allows, you’ll just need to insist on buying a bigger one!

 Motorhomes are big, wide and can be tricky to drive so if you do normally drive a small car to and from the office you may not be as confident in such a large vehicle.

 To add, if you are taking the old girl on your hols, its size makes it awkward to just ‘pop to the shops’ and if you’re staying on a campsite, you’ll have no means for getting around, so you’ll also need to consider taking some form of alternative transport, for example, bikes or a tow car, to make those smaller journeys possible.

 Whilst it does give you an immense amount of opportunity and mobility, you won’t be able to go everywhere.
 This isn’t just because of the obvious limitations either.
 They can’t fly across oceans, but they also might not be able to access certain campsites or roads because of their size and weight or drive through some cities because of the Low Emission Zones.
 Therefore, you will need to carry out some research before setting off.

 Yep, that’s right, someone will have the honours of emptying the toilet every 2-3 days.
 Fight amongst yourselves because it’s up to you to decide if you take it in turns or have a designated emptier.
 Maybe you can use it as leverage to get the kids to behave?

 I’ll try and turn this into a positive and say that you do get used to the smell…if that makes it any better…?

 The last stop

-If you did find this blog useful or are getting ready to make a purchase, let us know in the comments below now!
+Did you find this blog useful or are getting ready to make a purchase?
+Let us know in the comments below now!

 12 Reasons Why You Should Travel in a Motorhome!